scrabbletank/farhome-rules/rulesdoc.md

 #### Titanic Blow
 *Requires 5 Strength, 20th level*

-When rolling wounds from an attack or maneuver that uses your Strength score you reroll any blank wound dice.
-You can do this up to your Strength score after which you must long rest before using again.
+You deal an extra wound die with Strength based weapons.
+On hitting a creature you may reroll any wound dice and take the new values.
+You can do this 3 times per long rest.

 #### Turnabout
 *Requires 5 Dexterity, 20th level*